ephriamk/ephit/STATIC_ASSETS_FIX.md

 .next/standalone/server.js
 ```

-By copying `.next/standalone/frontend` to `/app/frontend/`, we get the correct structure where:
+By copying `.next/standalone/` (which contains server.js at its root) to `/app/frontend/`, we get the correct structure where:
 - `server.js` is at `/app/frontend/server.js`
 - Static assets are at `/app/frontend/.next/static/`
 - Public files are at `/app/frontend/public/`